Function of Beauty: an Honest Review

 While my own formula does contain silicones (which I generally avoid), the health of my hair has genuinely improved.

 Now my hair dries straighter, less frizzy, and with a shine that I haven’t seen since I started bleaching it 17 years ago.

 Since the products are heavily customised, the ingredients of each person’s formulas will of course vary.
 But for my own (wild, tangly) hair, the results have been impressive.

 And I suspect this would be true for anyone else who wants to treat multiple different hair issues without actually having to use multiple different brands/products.

-Beyond the softer, shinier, (peachier smelling) hair, the thing that gets me is that these bottles (from £29 for a shampoo and conditioner combo) are actually significantly cheaper than the R+Co products they replaced in my routine (as well as being sulphate free)
+Beyond the softer, shinier, (peachier smelling) hair, the thing that gets me is that these bottles are actually significantly cheaper than the R+Co products they replaced in my routine (as well as being sulphate free)

 Don’t get me wrong, these still aren’t cheap products and I appreciate that £14.50 is a lot for a shampoo.

 But I do think that for the service and results these might represent better value than several other luxury hair brands.